ChrisWhealy/parse-sap-odata/README.md

 * [ ] `FunctionImport`
 * [x] Custom deserializer for `Edm.DateTime`
 * [x] Use deserializer in crate `rust_decimal` for `Edm.Decimal` (offers partial support)
+* [x] Internal refactorisation in preparation for generating metadata module
-* [ ] Add SAP Annotation information as a separate module to generated source code
+* [ ] Generate metadata module

 ## Limitations and Issues